 If you want to rank highly on Google and illustrate your authority on a subject in your industry, cornerstone content is essential.
 Despite its importance, there is still a lot that business owners don’t know about cornerstone content: what it is, how to write it, what the purpose of it is.
-In this brief guide to cornerstone content, we’ll answer your burning questions about this highly important type of website content.
+In this brief guide to cornerstone content, our Atlanta Internet Marketing Agency will answer your burning questions about this highly important type of website content.

 What is Cornerstone Content, Anyway?